-Principle: to encourage community gardens as part of or adjacent to multi-family developments cooling, independently of the energy and the equipment that will be used to heat or cool the building.
+Energy efficient buildings are buildings that are designed to provide a significant reduction in the amount of energy needed for heating and cooling, independently of the energy and the equipment that will be used to heat or cool the building.
 This type of built form provides opportunities to not only save money but reduce greenhouse gas emissions.
-In order to ensure infrastructure and buildings are designed and built to be energy efficient and adaptable a sustainability checklists such as EnergyStar® or LEED®, or the creation of new sustainability checklists for Clarington that guide developers to build developments that contain efficient building features could be used.
+In order to ensure infrastructure and buildings are designed and built to be energy efficient and adaptable, a sustainability checklist such as EnergyStar® or LEED®, or the creation of new sustainability checklists for Clarington that guide developers to build developments that contain efficient building features could be used.
 The objective is to implement features that reduce energy consumption.